THE MESS FROM THE WEST

 I turned my head to see a gym with a sign reading “The Mess Hall” “Can we go in?”
 I asked.

 He smiled his biggest smile of the day.
 “Sure.
 I’ve got a lifetime pass.”

 The building has crumbled as much as the man.
-You get the impression this failing business would have been pushed out of the space years ago, if there was anything coming to force it out.
+You get the impression this failing business would have been pushed off the grounds years ago, if there was anything coming to force it out.
 But nothing had, so here it stands.